If youâre researching spiritual life coach certification and wondering whether you need an ICF-accredited program, this article gives you the facts.

 - The actual results your clients achieve

-- The depth or quality of your methodology
+- The depth and quality of your methodology

-ICF credentials require renewal every three years.
-This includes Continuing Coach Education (CCE) credits, mentor coaching hours, and fees.
+ICF credentials are renewed every three years, which includes Continuing Coach Education (CCE) credits, mentor coaching hours, and renewal fees.
+(Awakened Academy is itself pursuing ICF CCE accreditation, coming in 2026.)

 What Actually Makes a Spiritual Coach Effective